zenml-io/zenml/docs/book/component-guide/orchestrators/skypilot-vm.md

 {% endhint %}

 {% hint style="warning" %}
-SkyPilot VM Orchestrator is currently supported only for Python 3.8 and 3.9.
+SkyPilot VM Orchestrator is currently supported only for Python 3.9.
 {% endhint %}

 ## When to use it